christophernhill/nese/network/file_transfer_performance/measurement/README.md

 ## Basic model

-The basic model that these examples were created for is a setup shown below.
+The basic model that these examples were created for is a simple setup as shown below.

 ```